Epictia amazonica

 Epictia amazonica, also known commonly as the South American blind snake, is a species of snake in the family Leptotyphlopidae.
 The species is native to northern South America.

+Description

+Epictia amazonica is black both dorsally and ventrally, except for the rostral and the tail tip which are tan.

 Geographic range

-E. amazonica is found in Colombia, French Guiana, Guyana, and southeastern Venezuela (Amazonas, Bolívar).
+Epictia amazonica is found in Colombia, French Guiana, Guyana, and southeastern Venezuela (Amazonas, Bolívar).